corporate9601/Computer-Vision-Server/README.md

 using "point_wa:" at the start of the prompt will always force the model to reply with an X and Y location of the objects

-So yea enjoy ! if anything isn't clear just make an Issue this is the worst ReadMe ever I know it is rushed I'm about to put this on a server lol OK byeee

 PS: u can use this to make a tool just like "Computer" from anthropic but WAAAY BETTER! use this with an automation browser to do web automation!
 ALSO:: if u want to do COMPUTER AUTOMATION with this -- search for "XVFB" and "XVFB-wrapper" to use it in python. virtual monitors. and u can tell pyautogui to use the specific X11 monitor you just created in XVFB so you can have a virtual mouse and virtual keyboard for your virtual monitor.